Busways in Brisbane: Facilities

-Stations on the Brisbane busway network comprise two semi glass-enclosed platforms, labelled platform 1 for services inbound to the Brisbane central business district and platform 2 for services outbound from the city, with the exception of Boggo Road busway station which are numbered 5 and 6 respectively to align with the parallel train platforms at Park Road railway station.
+Stations on the Brisbane busway network comprise two semi glass-enclosed platforms, labelled platform 1 for services inbound to the Brisbane central business district and platform 2 for services outbound from the city, with the exception of Boggo Road busway station which are numbered 5 and 6 respectively to align with the parallel train platforms at Boggo Road railway station.

 Bus departure information is displayed at each station, with fixed LED signs suspended above each platform.
 These signs present four lines of scheduled bus departure times, with data provided by Brisbane City Council's RAPID system.
 Busway stations contain full disabled accessibility, passenger seating, 24-hour CCTV cameras and emergency help point buttons.
 Bicycle access and storage is provided at most stations, as are go card fare machines.
 Public art may be found in some busway stations, tunnels and walls.

-By 2016, the city had three busways, spanning 29 kilometres, including 27 stations and 20 tunnels.
+As of 2025, the city has three busways, spanning 29 kilometres, including 26 stations and 20 tunnels.